Tools and Strategies

 8. Life Experiences

-Provide opportunities for students to share life experiences; choose literature that will help students develop empathy.
+Provide opportunities for students to share their life experiences and choose literature that will help students develop empathy.
 Make the classroom a place where students' experiences are not marginalized, trivialized or invalidated.
-Prejudice and discrimination have a unique impact on each individual.
+Make it a space where lived experiences are accepted and acknowledged.
+Bias and discrimination have a unique impact on each individual.
 Students and their families develop a variety of coping strategies based upon the type and frequency of discrimination they have experienced.
 It is never fruitful to engage in a debate over who has suffered the most.
 Oppression is harmful to all people in all of its forms.

 9. Resources Review